nnn

 10) White Bean Skillet

-The reason beans plus greens is a classic dish is simple; it is very easy to prepare and is quite nutritious.
-Warm the white beans with garlic and a little broth or pasta water, then add some wilted kale (or spinach).
-The toast is not optional in my house; you need something to soak up the savory liquid.
-If you have lemon or parmesan, it gets even better, but it’s solid without.
+There’s a reason beans plus greens has reached classic status; it’s incredibly easy to make and super healthy.
+Simply warm the white beans with some garlic and broth or pasta cooking liquid, then toss in some wilted kale (or spinach).
+Toast is mandatory at my house!
+You need something to soak up the tasty broth.
+It’s even better if you have lemon or parmesan, but it’s great without.

 11) Breakfast For Dinner Omelet

-I often find myself not wanting to think, so naturally, I make omelets.
 Two or three eggs plus leftover vegetables, a handful of cheese, maybe some herbs if I’m pretending to be organized.
-It’ll taste good, even if your omelet rips.
-If you want to be virtuous, serve with toast or a plain salad.

 12) Eggs In Tomato Sauce